bulivlad/spring-boot-apis/README.md

 # Spring boot API skeleton

 ## This repo contains a spring boot api skeleton used to expose rest APIs for a book store.
+### How to get started

+1. Click the green `Use this template` button
+2. Give the repository a name and make sure it is public
+3. Click the green `Create repository from template` button

+:tada: That should be all.
+You should have now your own copy of this repository where you can start working
 ### To keep the project size as small and easy to start as possible we are using
 ```
 private final static Map<String, BookStoreModel> bookStores = FakerUtil.initBookStores();